open-ce/open-ce-builder/doc/README.open_ce_build.md

   --conda_pkg_format CONDA_PKG_FORMAT
-                        Conda package format to be used, such as "tarball" or "conda". (default: conda) --ppc_arch PPC_ARCH   Power Architecture to build for, such as "p9" or "p10".
-Use p10 for power10 enabled builds.
+                        Conda package format to be used, such as "tarball" or "conda". (default: conda) --ppc_arch PPC_ARCH   Power Architecture to build for.
+Values: p9 or p10.
-                        (default: p9)
+                        p9: Libraries can be used on Power8, Power9 and Power 10,
+                            but do not use MMA acceleration.
+                        p10: Libraries can be used on Power9 and Power10, and use MMA acceleration on Power10. (default: p9)
 ==============================================================================
 ```